solidzone/mailmeteor-landing/mail-merge-gmail.md

 [Read more about Gmail sending limits](https://support.google.com/a/answer/166852).

-If you need to send a larger volume of emails, the best is to opt for an emailing platform, such as Mailchimp, Sendgrid, or Mailjet, whose purpose is to deliver a great number of emails.
+If you need to send a larger volume of emails, the best is to opt for an emailing platform, such as Mailchimp, Sendgrid, or Mailjet.
+These platforms are built to deliver a great number of emails.

 ## 2. How to mail merge in Gmail: a complete beginner’s guide

-There are 2 ways to mail in Gmail.
+There are 2 ways to mail merge in Gmail.
 You can either use a Google add-on that will do the job for you or build your own mail merge script in Gmail.

 We’ll cover both methods in this guide, even though we recommend using software built for that purpose.
-Most people will find mail merge add-ons easier and safer to use than writing a script.
+Most people will find that mail merge add-ons are easier and safer to use than writing a script.

 #### Method 1: How to mail merge in Gmail using Mailmeteor